Introduction

 tfedb | postgres | UTF8 | en_US.utf8 | en_US.utf8 |

-Using the example debugger job and the steps outlined above, you can identify any connectivity issues with the external services.
-This will assist you in successfully setting up the Terraform Enterprise instance on the Nomad cluster.
+Using the example debugger job and the steps outlined above, you can identify and resolve any connectivity issues with the external services.
+This helps ensure a successful setup of the Terraform Enterprise instance on the Nomad cluster.